vokac/iam-website/content/en/docs/reference/api/scope-policy-api/_index.md

   scopes to scopes allowed by the client configuration or by the scope policies;

-- `REGEXP`: which uses a regular expression evaluation when comparting requested scopes to scopes allowed by the client configuration or scope policies;
+- `REGEXP`: which uses a regular expression evaluation when comparing requested scopes to scopes allowed by the client configuration or scope policies;